 Postdoctoral Fellows:

-We currently have an opening to hire a postdoctoral fellow to study how genomic and transcriptomic heterogeneity interplays with microbial interactions in the oral cavity and female reproductive tract.
-A major component of this work will be computational, with the opportunity for a wet-lab component as well.
-Ideally, we are interested in postdocs that can start Summer 2026.
-Postdocs are also encouraged to submit applications for independent funding to pursue these or other projects.
-To apply, please email Gina with a short cover letter that details your research interests and why you are applying to the Lewin lab in particular and your CV.
+We may have opportunities for a postdoctoral fellow to use computational and wet-lab approaches to study how genomic and transcriptomic heterogeneity interplays with microbial interactions in the oral cavity or female genital tract.
+Postdocs are also encouraged to submit applications for independent funding to pursue other projects.
+To apply, please email Gina with (1) a short cover letter that details your research interests and why you are applying to the Lewin lab in particular; (2) a CV; and (3) the names and contact information for three professional references.
 For more information, reach out to Gina directly.

 Graduate Students: